aspuru-guzik-group/selfies/README.md

 python setup.py test
 ```

+These tests are necessary but not sufficient for the correctness of SELFIES.
+ToDo: More molecules should be tested, and the final comparison should be between the canonical input SMILES and the canonical output SMILES.

 ### Python version
 fully tested with Python 3.7.1 on
 - 134.000 molecules at QM9 database (https://www.nature.com/articles/sdata201422)